wassimcodes/GeometryDashSDL2/README.md

 ## Goal

 The primary goal of this project is self-learning.
 While I didn't initially intend to publish it for professional use, I'm making it available for anyone who might find it helpful or interesting.
-It's a great starting point for those looking to understand the basics of C++ and OpenGL.
+It's a great starting point for those looking to understand the basics of C++ and SDL2.

 ## Permission